-As described previously, some studies of farmers and farm workers have shown modest excess risks of AML and virtually all other subtypes of leukemia (risks ranging from 1.1-to 1.4-fold), while others have shown no increase in risk of AML (Linet et al, 2006).
+As described previously, some studies of farmers and farm workers have shown modest excess risks of AML and virtually all other subtypes of leukemia (risks ranging from 1.1-to 1.4-fold), while others have shown no increase in risk of AML (Linet et al., 2006).
 International variation in risks may reflect differences in agriculture-related exposures such as pesticides (particularly animal insecticides and herbicides), fertilizers, diesel fuel and exhaust, or infectious agents (Blair and Zahm, 1995).
-Few earlier studies that reported increased risk of AML among those living on a farm (Sinner et al, 2005; Wong et al, 2009) evaluated specific pesticide exposures in relation to AML.
-In the Agricultural Health Workers cohort, excess risk of leukemia was associated with use of chlordane and heptachlor (Purdue et al, 2007), alachlor (Lee et al 2004), and the organophosphates fonofos (Mahajan et al, 2006) and diazinon (Beane Freeman et al, 2005).
-Myeloid leukemia was increased among 20,000 persons residing in Seveso and ages 0-19 years within 10 years after an industrial accident caused contamination of the region with 2,3,7,8-tetrachlorobibenzo-p-dioxin (Pesatori et al, 1993).
+Few earlier studies that reported increased risk of AML among those living on a farm (Sinner et al., 2005; Wong et al., 2009) evaluated specific pesticide exposures in relation to AML.
+In the Agricultural Health Workers cohort, excess risk of leukemia was associated with use of chlordane and heptachlor (Purdue et al., 2007), alachlor (Lee et al 2004), and the organophosphates fonofos (Mahajan et al., 2006) and diazinon (Beane Freeman et al., 2005).
+Myeloid leukemia was increased among 20,000 persons residing in Seveso and ages 0-19 years within 10 years after an industrial accident caused contamination of the region with 2,3,7,8-tetrachlorobibenzo-p-dioxin (Pesatori et al., 1993).
 Recent review of the evidence for dioxin does not support a strong association with myeloid leukemia (IARC, 2012).
 Biomarkers are needed that provide information about long-term exposure to pesticides and that assess their chronic effects.
-Few studies have evaluated farming or agricultural work and risk of MDS or MPN, and findings, to date, are inconsistent (Anderson et al, 2012).
+Few studies have evaluated farming or agricultural work and risk of MDS or MPN, and findings, to date, are inconsistent (Anderson et al., 2012).

 <2> MEDICATIONS